-The VCOC applies to all Vendors supplying goods and services to DRB-HICOM Group of Companies.
+The VCOC applies to all vendors supplying goods and services (“Vendor”, “Vendors”, “your” or “you”) to DRB-HICOM Group of Companies.

-1. While vendors are independent entities from DRB-HICOM, the business practices and actions of a vendor, when conducting business with or on behalf of the Company, may significantly affect and reflect our Company.
-Therefore, DRB-HICOM expects all vendors and their employees, agents and subcontractors to abide by our high ethical standards set forth in this Vendor Code of Conduct (“VCOC”) guidelines, while conducting business with us or on our behalf
+1. While Vendors are independent entities from DRB-HICOM, the business practices and actions of the Vendors, when conducting business with or on behalf of the Company, may significantly affect and reflect our Company.
+Therefore, DRB-HICOM expects all Vendors and their employees, agents and subcontractors to abide by our high ethical standards set forth in this Vendor Code of Conduct (“VCOC”) guidelines, while conducting business with us or on our behalf.

-3. As vendors of DRB-HICOM, you must comply with all applicable laws and regulations, the requirements set out in this VCOC and your respective contractual obligations to us.
-3.4 DRB-HICOM may take necessary and appropriate action for breaches of the VCOC, which may include but is not limited to debarment and preclusion from proposing for any work for DRB-HICOM for a pre-determined period.
-In addition, all legal rights of DRB-HICOM are reserved notwithstanding any action undertaken by DRB-HICOM in respect of this clause
+4. DRB-HICOM may take necessary and appropriate action for any breach of the VCOC, which may include but is not limited to debarment and preclusion from proposing any work to DRB-HICOM for a pre-determined period.
+In addition, all legal rights of DRB-HICOM are reserved notwithstanding any action undertaken by DRB-HICOM in respect of this clause.

 VCOC Main Principles